w3c/wai-presentations2all/content/index.md

 ref: /teach-advocate/accessible-presentations/   # Translators, do not change this
 layout: default

-description: Helps presenters, organizers, and participants make events inclusive, particularly to participants with disabilities and to international participants.  # translate the description
+description: Helps presenters, participants, and organizers make events inclusive, particularly to people with disabilities and to international participants.  # translate the description

 footer: >   # Translate words below, including "Date:" and "Editor:" Translate the Working Group name.
 Leave the Working Group acronym in English.
 Do *not* change the dates in the footer below.
   <p><strong>Date:</strong> Updated 31 August 2022.
 First published May 2010.</p>